Charity Financial Reporting Standards

 4: does not separate financial records and reports into isolated siloes (eg: financial reporting, management reporting, budget reporting, creditors & debtors reporting, cash-flow reporting) but is simultaneously producing all such reports and updating them in “in real time” as transactions are entered or updated;

-5: does not create unnecessary and irrelevant confusion by creating hypothetical (“funny money”) values of a charity’s assets (operational, investments and heritage) and then integrating those “funny money” numbers along with the charity’s “real money” cash assets (including changes in those “funny money” values as if they there income or expenditure, even though no “real money” ever changes hands).
+5: does not create unnecessary and irrelevant confusion by creating hypothetical (“magical money”) values of a charity’s assets (operational, investments and heritage) and then integrating those “magical money” numbers along with the charity’s “real money” cash assets (including changes in those “magical money” values as if they there income or expenditure, even though no “real money” ever changes hands).

 It is acknowledged that criticising the current standards is “the easy bit”.

-But the above proposals are not as hypothetical as the accountancy “funny money” of which they are so critical.
+But the above proposals are not as hypothetical as the accountancy “magical money” of which they are so critical.

 “The proof of the pudding is in the eating”.